SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

     note that using the `:Newton` method may take less iterations but requires more memory than the `:Function` iteration approach.
   - `linearsolver` - This is the linear solver which is used in the `:Newton` method.

-  The choices are:
+  The choices for the linear solver are:

   - `:Dense` - A dense linear solver.
   - `:Band` - A solver specialized for banded Jacobians.
 If used, you must set the position of the upper and lower non-zero diagonals via `jac_upper` and `jac_lower`.
   - `:Diagonal` - This method is specialized for diagonal Jacobians.
   - `BCG` - A Biconjugate gradient method.
   - `TFQMR` - A TFQMR method.

 Example: